sunspotswifi/mz_mbo_access/README.txt

 Create two access levels based on MBO membership details.
 Achieved via shortcode(s) on the page, with MBO login form.
 Option for a form which redirects clients to one of three pages: Level 1, Level 2, No Access.
+Until later in 2020, requires access to MBOs v5 (not v6) API.

 == Description ==